Matt701/audio-dataset-manager/README.md

-## Thank to Maëlys Jusseaux For This very Useful Repo
+## Thanks to Jusseaux For This very Usefull Repo
 # Audio Dataset Manager

 ## Introduction